SimonVaughanDataAndCode/sour/README.md

 ![example](figures/centroid_dist.png)

 We can use these simulations to place intervals on the lag.
-Here we show the quartiles for te CCF centroid.
+Here we show the quartiles for the CCF centroid.

 ```R
    quantile(result$cent.dist)